macbre/push-to-ghcr/README.md

 name: Build and publish a Docker image to ghcr.io
 on:

-  # publish on releases, e.g. v2.1.13 (tagged as "2.1.13" - "v" prefix is removed)
+  # publish on releases, e.g. v2.1.13 (image tagged as "2.1.13" - "v" prefix is removed)
   release:
     types: [ published ]

-  # publish on pushes to the main branch (tagged as "latest")
+  # publish on pushes to the main branch (image tagged as "latest")
   push:
     branches:
       - master